10 Things New People Need To Know

 6. Backup!

+We recommend that everyone use OneDrive to back up documents in the cloud.
 Check out our Backup web page for general info and recommendations.
-Basically, we recommend that you purchase at least TWO offline external storage devices for backing up your personal / professional data…and mirror them!
-If you fall victim to ransomware, you’ll be glad you have an offline backup.
-When using portable drives, ALWAYS make multiple copies of your data/documents!
-Storage devices such as flash drives do fail: Cartoon.
+If you want to maintain local backups, consider purchasing and mirroring your data to at least TWO external storage devices.
+If you fall victim to ransomware, you’ll be glad you have OneDrive versioning to restore from, or an offline external storage device.
+Note that portable storage devices such as flash drives do fail (Cartoon), so maintain backups on multiple storage devices if you are maintaining your own backups.
 Use whole-disk encryption to secure your backup drives (such as BitLocker for Windows, or FileVault for MacOS).

 See: Best Practices from SecurePurdue